mstocco/mariostoc.co/content/traininglog/20200913-ironman2021-50weeksout.md

 ### My Take Aways
 1. Learn to count all the way to 12.
-2. I'll achieve this mini-goal of getting a 5K PR, I just need to keep showing up.
+2. I will get a 5K PR before the end of this year; I just need to keep showing up.
 3. Even if I didn’t get the full distance in this afternoon, I do have lap time data and a good training stimulus out of the activity.
 4. Maybe slow down a bit on the _“warm up”._